ksu-cs-textbooks/cis400/content/6-chapter/07-going-dynamic.md

 ![The end result]({{<static "images/6.7.5.png">}})

 Clearly, CSS is a powerful tool.
-It can be challenging to learn, but if you are going to be invovled with web development, it is time well spent.
+It can be challenging to learn, but if you are going to be involved in web development, it is time well spent.

 The [MDN CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) and the [CSS-Tricks site](https://css-tricks.com/) are both excellent references for learning CSS.